bellingcat/auto-archiver/README.md

 # auto-archiver

-This Python script will look for links to Youtube, Twitter, etc,. in a specified column of a Google Sheet, uses YoutubeDL to download the media, stores the result in a Digital Ocean space or Google Drive, and updates the Google Sheet with the archive location, status, and date.
+Python script to automatically archive social media posts, videos, and images from a Google Sheets document.
+Uses different archivers depending on the platform, and can save content to local storage, S3 bucket (Digital Ocean Spaces, AWS, ...), and Google Drive.
+The Google Sheets where the links come from is updated with information about the archived content.
 It can be run manually or on an automated basis.

 ## Setup